parker0phil/parker0phil.github.io/_posts/2014-07-03-gap-stories.md

     I Can't: <Gap/Problem>

 What is the need?
-What do we think we are unable to achieve with the system in it's current state.
-What's missing or what could we be doing better.
+What do we think we are unable to achieve with the system in it's current state?
+What's missing or what could we be doing better?
 This is the clause that discourages feature requests and encourages describing a need.

     Therefore: <Impact>